The Nanny: Domestic syndication

-The show began off-network syndication in September 1998, distributed by Columbia TriStar Television Distribution on various broadcast television networks in the United States.
-The show had aired on Lifetime Television from 2000 until 2008.
-The show could also be seen on Nick at Nite from April 2009 to October 5, 2013, in the United States, but was pulled and its timeslot of 6AM-7AM was replaced with Hangin' With Mr. Cooper.
+The show began off-network syndication in September 1997, distributed by Columbia TriStar Television Distribution on various broadcast television networks in the United States.
+The show aired on Lifetime from 2000 until 2008.
+It was also seen on Nick at Nite from April 2009 to October 5, 2013, in the United States, but was pulled and its timeslot of 6AM-7AM was replaced with Hangin' with Mr. Cooper.
 It also appears on The Hallmark Channel in the Philippines, Super RTL and VOX in Germany, and Go! and TV1 in Australia.
-On February 8, 2010, Fran Drescher hosted a week-long marathon of The Nanny, titled "Valentine Schmalentine", on Nick at Nite.
+On February 8, 2010, Drescher hosted a week-long marathon of The Nanny, titled "Valentine Schmalentine", on Nick at Nite.

 The success of the stunt led to Fran hosting "Falling for Fran", a similar week-long Valentine's Day marathon in February 2011.

 On August 2, 2010, The Nanny began airing on TV Land, commencing with a week-long marathon and remained on the channel until 2016.
 On January 1, 2011, The Nanny began airing on Antenna TV, a new digital broadcast network.
-On August 16, 2011, "The Nanny" began airing on Logo.
+On August 16, 2011, it began airing on Logo.
+On January 1, 2018, Cozi TV started airing the show.
 Similarly, on April 30, 2018, Freeform began airing the series, showing 5-episode blocks in the early morning hours.
+It was then removed from the channel on September 30, 2018.
 Additionally, the show can be seen on local US television channels.

 Streaming

-The series' third and fourth seasons are available for streaming on Pluto TV, the Roku Channel rotates between seasons 1–2 and 3–4, and on April 1, 2021, the entire series became available on HBO Max.
+The series' third and fourth seasons are available for streaming on Pluto TV, The Roku Channel rotates between seasons 1–2 and 3–4, and on April 1, 2021, the entire series became available on HBO Max.
+The entire series is also available to stream on Peacock as of March 18, 2024.
+The entire series is available to stream, for free with ads on the CTV app in Canada under the "Throwbacks" section.
+In 2021, Sony Pictures launched a channel dedicated to the show on YouTube and posted some episodes and clips of the show.

 International syndication

 Outside of North America, The Nanny is broadcast in various other countries and television networks, each with their own schedule for the series.
 In the United Kingdom, the entire series aired on the digital network Living.
-It is currently re-airing on newly launched channel TLC.

 In France, the show was broadcast and rebroadcast the same multi-and was a huge success on the channel M6 then W9.
 The French title is Une nounou d'enfer ("A Hell of a Nanny").
-The character of Fran Fine is very famous in France.

-Other countries where The Nanny airs include the following:
+In Italy Fran was in the dubbing became Francesca, an Italian from Ciociaria (a rural area).
+The Nanny airs include: